Is google ignoring you, are sales sluggish and competitors trouncing you, it’s time for a brand audit!

 Our brand audit process gives us the insights to create an enduring, defensible brand reputation no other company can own.

 - Organize and analyze the findings

 1. Gathering data from many sources often results in surprises for the client.

 We are often accused of asking a lot of questions.
 But by probing, we have found hidden secrets even the CEO didn’t know about their own company.

 In one case, our client had no idea that the universally used industry term for their product was coined by one of their own long-time employees!

 View the project case story here

-We gather amazing information and new ideas by engaging in dialog with:
+We spark new ideas by engaging in dialog with:

 - Focus groups

-To determine a brand’s true value, we collect data and information from many sources including but not limited to:
+To determine a brand’s true value, we paint a picture from many sources like: